Yladx/AppDev_Qricket/README.md

 3. **Usage**:
    - Browse events on the main screen (shows total feedback count per event)
    - Tap an event to view its specific feedback
-   - See existing comments with ratings (always visible, cannot be edited)
+   - See existing comments with titles and ratings (always visible, cannot be edited)
    - Add your own feedback by selecting star rating (1-5) for that event
+   - The feedback form is fully scrollable and supports long feedback
    - Edit or delete your own feedback using the action buttons
    - View total statistics including existing comments and user feedback
+   - **After adding or editing feedback, the event list updates instantly when you return to the home screen**

 ## User Feedback Features